circuitscan/cli/README.md

   -i, --instance <memorySize>           Specify the memory (GB) of compiler instance: 4, 8, 16, 32, 64, 128, 256, 384, 512 (default: 10GB lambda, faster init for small circuits)
   -r, --resume <requestId>              In case of errors during compilation, reattach to a job and attempt a new verification.
 Overrides all other options.
-  -c, --config <configUrl>              Specify a different configuration file (default: https://circuitscan.org/cli.json) -h, --help                            display help for command
+  -c, --config <configUrl>              Specify a different configuration file (default: https://circuitscan.org/cli.json) -a, --api-key <apiKey>                  Specify your API Key as a command line argument -h, --help                            display help for command

 ```